cccbr/runningatower/content/docs/010-introduction/index.md

 In this document, we are using the term ‘**Bell Hanger**’, be they an individual or a company, as having experience in bell installations and meeting the regulatory and insurance requirements to carry out this work.
 {{</hint>}}

-## Finding Your Way Round this Document
+## Document Scope

-Links to chapters are in the left-hand side navigation menu and links to sections within the current chapter are in the right-hand navigation menu.
-If you are using a small screen you may need to click on the menu bars (three stacked horizontal lines) in the top left or right to access these menus.

-Within the text, links to sections within the current chapter, to other chapters, and to external web references are shown in blue.
-Links shown in ***bold italic*** blue refer to entries in the 'Glossary' chapter.

-Each chapter covers a major component part of a bell installation.
+Most chapters each cover a major component part of a bell installation.
 The following points should be noted:

 -  These are not intended as a complete historical description of the component.
-They provide enough background for the reader to recognise which of the many types of installation they may encounter and the problems which may occur.
+They provide enough background for you to recognise which of the many types of installation you may encounter and the problems which may occur.
--  The basic checks which need to be carried out are described.
+-  We describe the basic checks which need to be carried out.
--  The maintenance which a Typical Steeple Keeper can carry out is described, and activities that must be referred to a Specialist (usually a professional Bell Hanger) are clearly identified.
+-  We describe the maintenance tasks which a Typical Steeple Keeper can carry out, and identify activities that must be referred to a Specialist (usually a professional Bell Hanger).

 {{<hint danger>}}
 Some chapters are common to all components of an installation.
 Please read them: they are important and some have legal implications.
 They are: